dgleich/mlpagerank/README.md

 This file contains 4 example 3-by-3-by-3 tensors, R1, R2, R3, and R4.

+These examples are used to generate the triangle plots for the kappa values and second largest eigenvalues of Jacobians.

 counterExample.mat

 This file contains a 6-by-6-by-6 tensor that has 3 different eigenvectors for